 In this post, we first explain why you need TPM (Trusted Platform Module) for Windows 11 and then tell you how to install Windows 11 on an unsupported PC without TPM.

 Windows 11 will soon be available for all by this year-end!
 It has some visual changes but is not a complete redesign.
 Many Windows 10 users are using PC Health Checker to see if their system can run Windows 11.
 Some of them are happy as their system can run Windows 11, while some are getting “This PC can’t run Windows 11“.
 When the question arose, “Why is my PC incompatible to run Windows 11?”, many said because your computer doesn’t have TPM.
-Therefore, in this article, we are going to see why do you need TPM for Windows 11?
-Can you bypass TPM?
+Therefore, in this article, we will see why you need TPM for Windows 11 and if you can bypass TPM?

 What is TPM

 TPM, which is an abbreviation of Trusted Platform Module is a dedicated chip that’s used to keep cryptographic keys.
 It is there to secure your computer and is nothing but hardware-layer encryption.

-Two keys will be generated on the TMP computer, are Endorsement Key and Storage Root Key.
-Both these keys maneuver to provide security that can not be achieved with software.
+Two keys will be generated on the TMP computer, Endorsement Key and Storage Root Key.
+Both these keys provide security that can not be achieved with software.

 Why do you need TPM for Windows 11?

-Trusted Platform Module (TPM) is one of the most prominent security features in Windows 11.
+The Trusted Platform Module (TPM) is one of the most prominent security features in Windows 11.
 TPM is a chip that is used to secure confidential and sensitive data like encryption keys, user credentials, and more in the back of a hardware barrier.
 As attackers get smarter and use advanced techniques to tamper with data on your PC, this will help protect your PC against malware, ransomware, and other cyberattacks.
 TPM chip is added to the CPU individually or integrated into your computer’s motherboard.

 Most computers nowadays come with TPM embedded in them.
 And unknowingly, we have been using this chip for many security-related jobs, including Windows Hello.

 TPM is not only used for the Windows Hello Face authentication method but also for BitLocker to protect your identity.